Chicago and Cook County Paid Sick Leave Ordinances Soon in Effect

 Notice and Recordkeeping Requirements Under the Two Ordinances

 Although employers covered under either ordinance will be required to post a notice in each workplace where a covered worker is employed, other requirements vary under each ordinance.
 Employers covered under the Chicago ordinance will also be required to keep a copy of the ordinance and the final regulations onsite.
 Covered employers are also required to keep certain personnel and payroll records as prescribed under the ordinance for a minimum of three years.
 The Final Rules for the Chicago Minimum Wage and Paid Sick Leave Rules can be found here.
-The model notice is available here.

 Employers covered under the Cook County ordinance will be required to provide employees with a written notice regarding their rights under the ordinance with the first paycheck they receive after July 1 or upon hire, and once each calendar year thereafter.
 Covered employers are also required to keep certain personnel and payroll records as prescribed under the ordinance for a minimum of five years.
 The final implementing regulations for the Cook County Earned Sick Leave Ordinance and model notice created by the County can be found here.